crycode-de/ioBroker.canbus/README.md

 In a write script you have to modify (or replace) the `buffer` variable.

-At the beginning of the custom write script, `buffer` will be the current CAN message data (like in the `.json` state).
+At the beginning of the custom write script, `buffer` will be a copy of the current CAN message data (like in the `.json` state).
 `value` is set to the value of the state which should be written into the `buffer`.

 The content of the `buffer` variable at the end of the custom write script will be used as new data for the CAN message.

+You may also cancel the write by calling `return false;` in the custom write script.
+This allows you to prevent writes if certain conditions are not met.

 ##### Example for a custom write script